 You’re hired — Now what?

-The 6-A program currently has two different tracks to provide maximum flexibility to students:
+The 6-A program currently has three different tracks to provide maximum flexibility to students:

-Track #2 is ideal for students who are now seniors as it focuses on the M.Eng. year.
-There is only one work assignment, a six month internship at the 6-A company during which the student works on his or her M.Eng.
+Track #3 is ideal for students who are now seniors, as it focuses on the M.Eng. year.
+In this track, the student does a six-month internship at the6-A company during which thstudent works on his or her M.Eng.
 Thesis.

-Anyone interested in joining 6-A must file a formal application, which includes resume, letter of recommendation (optional), grade report, and interview preference list in October for the fall recruitment.
-Check the Key Events section of this website for specific due dates.
+Anyone interested in joining 6-A must file a formal application, which includes resume, letter of recommendation (optional), grade report, and interview preference by September 30th for the fall recruitment.
+The application should be submitted through the 6-A website (https://6a.mit.edu/admin/reports/entityforms/submissions/6a_thesis_program_application) Check the Key Events section of this website for specific due dates.

 It is best to request a letter of recommendation from faculty or others who know you and your work well (e.g., UROP, SuperUROP, project or summer job supervisor), instead of someone who only knows you superficially.

 The 6-A office forwards student applications to 6-A companies, based on the information provided on students’ interview preference list.
 6-A companies preview the applications and select the students they wish to interview.
-Company representatives the visit MIT, usually in late October or early November, to interview prospective interns over a two-day period.
+Company representatives the visit MIT, usually in October, to interview prospective interns over a two-day period.
 Based on the formal interviews and applications, companies then submit a ranked list of students selected for consideration.
 Ranked students, in turn, rank their preferences for 6-A companies.
 The 6-A office then makes placements by matching company lists with student lists.

 Yes, when a student joins the 6-A Program they keep the same academic advisor assigned to them when they joined course 6.
 Your faculty counselor continues to handle registration matters and should be consulted for education advice.